dmilos/color/README.md

 All color classes fulfils next very restricted conditions:
 - No Virtual function ( and destructor also )
 - Minimal memory footprint
-- Ability to copy array of instances with memcpy, memmove, initizlize with memset.
+- Ability to copy array of instances with memcpy, memmove, initialize with memset.
 - Conversions from different types ( and its formats ).

 Code sample: